massifrg/pandoc-export-index/README.md

 ## Exporting an index to ICML: the `icml_with_index.lua` Writer

-InDesign has only one index, so you can't define more indices inside a document (actually there's a workaround, using the first level of the index to discriminate among different indices, but it may an option for future versions of this software).
+ICML has only one index, so you can't define more indices inside a document.
+But there's a workaround: you can use the first level of the index to discriminate between different indices.

+Since version 0.5.0, that's what the `icml_with_index.lua` custom writer does, when your document has more than one index.

 In ICML, the actual index is in a `<Index>` element that lives outside the main `<Story>` element, so you can't add it through a filter, because filters can only modify the